AlaskaAirlines/auro-pane/.github/CONTRIBUTING.md

 The reviewer has the option to leave comments, ask questions and reject the pull request if warranted.

-Once a reviewer has approved the work, the pull request can then be merged into the main branch.
+Once a reviewer has approved the work, the pull request can then be merged into the master branch.